Anxiety is one of the most common mental health disorders affecting those on the autism spectrum…

-Although some refuse to be examined by their primary care out of fear of discovering the worst, seeking reassurance from doctors, insisting on repeated medical tests, and visits to the ER and urgent care, are more common in health anxiety.
+Although some refuse to be examined by their physician due to their fear of discovering the worst, seeking reassurance from doctors, insisting on repeated medical tests, and visits to urgent care, are more common in health anxiety.
 Being reassured by the doctor that there is no serious medical illness brings relief -- temporarily.
-The vicious cycle quickly resumes as new thoughts and physical sensation surface, followed by interpretations of danger, anxiety, and more visits to doctors to resolve the uncertainty.
-Soon the cycle ignites again with the next alarming thought.
+The vicious cycle quickly resumes as new thoughts and physical sensation surface, followed by googling and self-diagnosis, misinterpretations of news in the media, anxiety, and more visits to doctors to resolve the uncertainty.
+The cycle ignites with each new alarming thought or symptom.

 The False Alarm

 Car alarms are set off when a criminal breaks in but imagine how problematic it would be if the siren blared each time a pedestrian walked by.
 The car alarm would be misinterpreting innocent people as dangerous criminals.